ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 Dialogs will not have a title bar and close control ("X") by default.
 It will be up to the client to provide that if needed.

 Dialogs will always be opened in the center of the screen, sized to fit the contents.
-Scrolling the page while a dialog is open will not move the dialog, i.e. it will stay centered.
+Scrolling the page while a dialog is open will not move the dialog, i.e. it will stay visible in the same, fixed location rather than scrolling with the page.
+This is the default behavior of the native `dialog`.

 Dialogs will not be movable or sizeable.